 You’ve narrowed it down to two research platforms: Koyfin and Morningstar Investor.
 One promises Bloomberg-level data at a fraction of the cost.
 The other offers four decades of proprietary ratings designed to cut through the noise.

 The straight answer: Morningstar Investor is the better choice for most self-directed investors.
-At $199/year versus Koyfin’s $374/year, you get Fair Value estimates and Economic Moat ratings that provide actionable guidance—not just raw data you have to interpret yourself.
+At $199/year versus Koyfin’s $374/year, the Fair Value estimates and Economic Moat ratings provide an interpretive framework that is especially valuable when the Dow and Nasdaq diverge and rotation creates both opportunity and trap.
+Start Your Morningstar Free Trial.

-But Koyfin wins if you need global market coverage, highly customizable dashboards, or Bloomberg-caliber data depth.
+But Koyfin wins if you need global market coverage, highly customizable dashboards, or Bloomberg-caliber data depth to track rotation across multiple asset classes.
 Let me show you exactly when each tool makes sense.

 Quick Comparison: Koyfin vs Morningstar Investor